mitchallen/cloud-run-103/README.md

 make up
 ```

-* Browse and refresh the servuce and artifacts:
+* Browse and refresh the service and artifacts:
     * https://console.cloud.google.com/run
     * https://console.cloud.google.com/artifacts/
 * Make sure that the package is not showing any vulnerabilities (if it is, resolve them)